CoderDojo-Content/Beginner-NodeJS/en/your-first-web-server.md

    });
    ```

-4. Finally to run the code, Type this:
+4. Finally to run the code, Type this into the command prompt:

    ```
       node main.js